 The great thing about Little Huson Caves is that it offers caving opportunities without going underground unless you want to.
-This regional park contains 15 known caves.
+This rugged regional park contains 15 known caves.
 However, it was developed mainly because of the limestone rock formations unique to Vancouver Island.

 The park is centred around Atluck Creek Canyon, an area of breathtaking natural beauty.
 There are several fantastic karst features to view and explore.